 Township residents ought to be able to use special assessments levied for public safety purposes when calculating the homestead property tax credit.
 To deny these assessments because they are not levied across the whole township results in denying deserving taxpayers, including elderly, disabled, and low income homeowners, the full amount of their income tax credit (or could deny them eligibility for a credit at all).
-As explained earlier, sometimes the assessments are not levied across the entire township for good reasons when a village and township overlap, and township taxpayers should not be penalized for this.
+As explained earlier, when a village and township overlap, there can be good reasons not to levy public safety assessments across the entire township, and township taxpayers should not be penalized in these cases.
 Village residents are also township residents.
-Village residents may be paying taxes to the village for their own public safety services already and the township will need to exempt them from the township special assessment twice for the same kind of services.
-Note that the bill only applies to public safety services and not to such things as sewers and sidewalks and, as amended in committee, only applies in cases where a special assessment is not levied on all township property because of the need to exempt village residents.
+Village residents may be paying taxes to the village for their own public safety services already, and the township will need to exempt them from the township special assessment so they will not have to pay twice for the same kind of services.
+Note that the bill only applies to public safety services and not to such things as sewers and sidewalks and only applies in cases where a special assessment is not levied on all township property because of the need to exempt village residents.
 By allowing these special assessments to be used in calculating the property tax credit, the bill will also remove an impediment to getting public safety assessments approved.
 This is important given the dual prospect of increased security concerns and reduced revenue sharing to local units of government.
 Response:

 It should also be noted that the kind of special assessments under discussion here have their critics, who say that they are really property taxes in disguise.
 Allowing such assessments to be used in calculating the homestead property tax credit supports this view.
-Over the long run, the use of special assessments that look like property taxes (but are not subject to the same conditions and limitations as property taxes) probably should be addressed.
-POSITIONS:

-The Department of Treasury supports the bill.
-(6-18-03) The Michigan Townships Association has indicated support for the bill.
-(6-18-03) Analyst: C. Couch [■]This analysis was prepared by nonpartisan House staff for use by House members in their deliberations, and does not constitute an official statement of legislative intent.
+Over the long run, the use by local governments of special assessments that look like property taxes (but are not subject to the same conditions and limitations as property taxes) probably should be addressed.
+Analyst: C. Couch ■This analysis was prepared by nonpartisan House staff for use by House members in their deliberations, and does not constitute an official statement of legislative intent.